BroadcomMFD/broadcom-product-scripts/ca-endevor/ca-gen-whitepaper-sample/README.md

 ### Python scripts

-The Python scripts currently require a configuration file in YaML format.
-There is a sample YaML configuration script provided in the <code>resources</code> directory.
+The Python scripts currently require a configuration file in YAML format.
+There is a sample YAML configuration script provided in the <code>resources</code> directory.
 You should make a copy of the sample.yml file and tailor the values to match your environment and preferences.
 The config file has inline comments describing the function of the variables, but many of them are self-explanatory.